High Expectations and Rigorous Instruction

 Guiding Questions:

-How often do we have opportunities to discuss with our teachers the lessons they give us to improve later lessons?
-Do we notice that teachers have changed our lessons based on our opinions about previous lessons?
+How often are we able to share our opinions about class lessons?
+Do we notice that teachers have changed lessons based on our feedback?

 Exploring

-We have no opportunities to share our opinions about our lessons with our teachers to improve later lessons.
+We have few opportunities (around once per year) to share our opinions about our lessons with our teachers.

 Growing

-We have some opportunities to share our opinions about our lessons with our teachers to improve later lessons.
+We have some opportunities (about 3-4 times per year) to share our opinions about our lessons with our teachers to improve later lessons.

 Utilizing

-We have frequent opportunities to share our opinions about our lessons with our teachers to improve later lessons.
+We have frequent opportunities (about monthly) to share our opinions about our lessons with our teachers to improve later lessons.

 Transforming

-We have frequent opportunities to share our opinions about our lessons with our teachers and we can see the influence of our views in later lessons.
+We have frequent opportunities (about monthly) to share our opinions about our lessons with our teachers, and we can see the influence of our feedback in later lessons.

 Selected Rating: None